livegnik/2way-poc-design/README.md

 ## 14. What the system guarantees

-2WAY makes a small set of structural promises.
-They are narrow on purpose so anyone can audit whether they hold and so multiple implementations can ship without reinterpretation.
+2WAY promises a short list of behaviors.
+They stay small and concrete so anyone can check whether an implementation actually delivers them.

-* **Identity-bound authorship**: Every mutation carries the public key and device lineage that produced it.
-Key Manager owns signing keys, Graph Manager refuses unsigned data, and replaying history shows exactly who authored each fact.
-No component may edit an event after the signature lands.
+* **Every change names its author**: Each mutation carries the key and device that signed it.
+Key Manager owns those keys, Graph Manager refuses anything unsigned, and replaying the log always shows who wrote what.
+Once a signature lands, no part of the stack can quietly edit it.
-* **Append-only, tamper-evident history**: Storage Manager writes ordered logs with parent references and durable digests.
-Peers can replay another node's history, verify each hash chain, and detect any attempt to delete, reorder, or silently rewrite data.
-Recovery never relies on a hidden database or trusted operator.
+* **History is append-only and tamper-evident**: Storage Manager keeps an ordered log with parent pointers and hashes.
+Any peer can replay another device's history, verify the chain, and spot missing or reordered entries.
+Recovery never depends on a secret database or trusting an operator's word.
-* **Deterministic validation and ordering**: Schema Manager, ACL Manager, and Graph Manager run in a fixed order on every node.
-Given the same inputs, they either all accept or all reject.
-Timing, network jitter, or topology changes cannot change the outcome, so peers converge without coordination tricks.
+* **Validation and ordering are deterministic**: Schema Manager, ACL Manager, and Graph Manager always run in the same order.
+Feed them the same input and they either all accept or all reject, no matter how the network behaved.
+Nodes converge because structure, not timing, decides the outcome.
-* **Structural application isolation**: Applications subscribe to the same ordered feed, but they can influence only the graph segments they own or that were explicitly delegated to them.
-Cross-app writes require recorded delegation edges; there are no backdoors or config overrides that let UI code trespass.
+* **Applications stay in their lane**: Every app sees the same ordered feed but can only touch the part of the graph it owns or that was explicitly delegated to it.
+Crossing boundaries requires recorded delegation edges--there is no config flag or hidden API for bypassing ACL Manager.
-* **Explicit authority delegation**: Capabilities originate inside the graph.
-Permissions cannot be implied by hostname, environment, or out-of-band agreements.
-ACL Manager evaluates only recorded edges, so every privilege jump is visible, auditable, and revocable.
+* **Delegation is always explicit**: Permissions live inside the graph.
+Hosting an app, running on a specific machine, or editing a config file never grants extra capability.
+ACL Manager only trusts edges that exist in data, so every privilege change is visible and revocable.
-* **Fail-closed, progressive failure**: Missing context, conflicting data, or ambiguous authority leads to rejection before storage changes.
-Health and DoS Guard Managers cut load when the system falters, so failure reduces scope instead of corrupting history.
-Recovery actions use the same mutation pipeline, leaving an audit trail.
+* **Failures close, not corrupt**: Missing context, conflicting data, or unclear authority stops the write before it hits storage.
+Health and DoS Guard Managers shed load when the system is shaky, so failures shrink the blast radius instead of breaking history.
+Fixes and recoveries go through the same pipeline and leave an audit trail.

-Because these guarantees live in structure, they are testable, auditable, and portable across implementations.
-If an implementation cannot demonstrate each property under its supported conditions, it is out of spec regardless of performance or UX polish.
+Because these guarantees are structural, they can be tested, audited, and moved across implementations.
+If a build cannot prove each promise under its supported conditions, it is out of spec no matter how fast or polished it feels.

 ---